wbolster/dotfiles/Git/README.rst

 git config
 ==========

-include config from ``~/.gitconfig``. avoid symlinking, so that per-machine config can be added outside the version control for the main config. see below for examples.
+include the version controlled config from ``~/.gitconfig``. avoid symlinking, so that per-machine config can be added outside the version control for the main config. see below for examples.

 ::